TITLE 6

 2. Any person who in the ordinary course of business and on a recurring basis sells such new motor vehicles to a new motor vehicle dealer for resale.

-(8) a.
-“Motor vehicle” means every vehicle intended primarily for use and operation on the public highways which is self-propelled, not including motor homes, motor home products and recreational vehicles, farm tractors and other machines and tools used in the production, harvesting and care of farm products.
+(9) a.
+“Motor vehicle” means every self-propelled vehicle, regardless of the size or type of motor or source of power, that is intended primarily for use and operation on the public highways, not including motor homes, motor home products and recreational vehicles, farm tractors and other machines and tools used in the production, harvesting and care of farm products.

 § 4903.
 Sales incentives; warranty and predelivery obligations to new motor vehicle dealers.